 at Carnegie Hall in 2007 with Philip Seymour Hoffman.
 They have toured 14 cities with the poet Robert Pinsky, collaborate regularly with the Hungarian Folk group Muzsikas, and in 2010 they collaborated with the Colorado Shakespeare Festival and David Lawrence Morse on a drama project that explored the composition of Beethoven’s last quartets.

-The members of the Takács Quartet are Christoffersen Faculty Fellows at the University of Colorado Boulder.
+Based in Boulder at the University of Colorado, the members of the Takács Quartet are Christoffersen Faculty Fellows.
 The Quartet has helped to develop a string program with a special emphasis on chamber music, where students work in a nurturing environment designed to help them develop their artistry.
 Through the university, two of the quartet’s members benefit from the generous loan of instruments from the Drake Instrument Foundation.
-The members of the Takács are on the faculty at the Music Academy of the West in Santa Barbara, where they run an intensive summer string quartet seminar, and Visiting Fellows at the Guildhall School of Music.
+The members of the Takács are on the faculty at the Music Academy of the West in Santa Barbara, where they run an intensive summer string quartet seminar, and Visiting Fellows at the Guildhall School of Music, London.